Tesa44/rick-and-morty/README.md

 # Rick & Morty Characters

-**Rick and Morty Characters** is a responsive web application built with React that allows users to search and browse characters from the  *Rick and Morty" uniwerse using the public [Rick and Morty API](https://rickandmortyapi.com/)
+**Rick and Morty Characters** is a responsive web application built with React that allows users to search and browse characters from the  *Rick and Morty* uniwerse using the public [Rick and Morty API](https://rickandmortyapi.com/)
 The app provides detailed character cards with relevant information and images, all presented in a clean, user-friendly UI.
 It's a lightweight and fast project showcasing API integration, dynamic filtering and modern frontend development practices.